 The other benefits of the material are longevity and puncture resistance.
 We looked at a Corsa that had been ridden for 6,000km, and the wear looked incredibly regular – we couldn’t see any cuts or tears just a very evenly worn surface.
 Vittoria claims it's three times harder wearing than its previous lightweight handmade cotton-cased open tubulars.

 The puncture resistance looks truly impressive.
-We watched the new Corsas being ridden over a series of nails at a medium speed, and the instant sealing post-penetrating spiking is the fastest we’ve seen on any road tubeless tyres.
+We watched the new Corsas being ridden over a series of nails at a medium speed, and the instant sealing post-penetrating spiking is the fastest we’ve seen on any road tubeless tires.

 Again, Liederman puts this down to the uniform nature of the graphene's structure, which bonds at a molecular level with the rubber compound.
 This means, he says, that as soon as it's disrupted it wants to spring back to its original shape, sealing any puncture tightly and enabling the sealant to do its work.

 For mountain bikes Vittoria has completely redesigned its tire range.
-The composition includes four distinct rubber compounds; by infusing with Graphene+, Vittoria claims it's been able to significantly decrease the weight of its off-road tyres while increasing the knob strength.
+The composition includes four distinct rubber compounds; by infusing with Graphene+, Vittoria claims it's been able to significantly decrease the weight of its off-road tires while increasing the knob strength.

 Under an electron microscope you can see the much more uniform structure of a graphene-infused tire